 After some initial chitchat, he typed a warning onto Walton's screen.
-Don't go to school the next day, his message said, because "I need to finish what begun [sic] and if you do [go to school] I don't want your blood on my hands."
+Don't go to school the next day, his message said, because "I need to finish what begun [sic] and if you do contact the college [go to school] I don't want your blood on my hands."

 Campbell's mother blamed this aberrant behavior on the death of Campbell's father a month earlier.
 Campbell's lawyer, Ellis Rubin, made up a type of insanity--"Internet intoxication"--to excuse it.
 But Michael Campbell expounded a different explanation.
 On The Today Show a few days later, seemingly trying to puzzle out his own behavior, he said that he, as a dedicated actor, was trying on a role.
 He was seeing what it would be like to be his favorite actor, John Malkovich.